AmmarMahzan/https-github.com-UofT-DSI-sql/02_activities/assignments/Assignment2.md

 **HINT:** You do not need to create any data for this prompt.
 This is a conceptual model only.

+ANSWER:
+For this prompt, I designed an Entity-Relationship Diagram (ERD) that includes the following entities:
+	•	Employee
+	•	Customer
+	•	Orders
+	•	Sales
+	•	Books
+	•	OrderDetails
+	•	Date

+Each table includes essential attributes and primary/foreign keys to establish relationships:
+	•	Books to Orders: Many-to-Many
+	•	Customer to Orders: One-to-Many
+	•	Employees to Orders: One-to-Many
+	•	Sales to Orders: One-to-Many
+	•	Date to Orders: One-to-Many

+📎 See ERD: Prompt#1.png

 #### Prompt 2
 We want to create employee shifts, splitting up the day into morning and evening.
 Add this to the ERD.

+ANSWER:
+To model employee shifts, I added a new table called Shifts, which includes:
+	•	ShiftID (Primary Key)
+	•	EmployeeID (Foreign Key)
+	•	DateID (Foreign Key)
+	•	ShiftType (Morning or Evening)
+	•	StartTime, EndTime

+This links to both the Employee and Date tables, showing when and which shift was assigned.

+📎 See updated ERD with Shifts: Prompt#2.png

 #### Prompt 3
 The store wants to keep customer addresses.
 Propose two architectures for the CUSTOMER_ADDRESS table, one that will retain changes, and another that will overwrite.
 Which is type 1, which is type 2?